-Note: Consult your tax advisor for AMT rates and exemptions for children subject to the "kiddie tax" and for estates and trusts.
+Note: Consult your tax advisor for AMT rates and exemptions for children subject to the "kiddie tax."

-Chart 8 2023 corporate income tax rates
+Chart 8 2024 corporate income tax rates

 Tax rate Type of corporation

 21% C corporation

 21% Personal service corporation

-Tax rate 21%

-Chart 9 2023 estate and trust income tax rates
+Chart 9 2024 estate and trust income tax rates

 Tax rate Tax brackets

-10% \$ 0-\$ 2,900
+10% \$ 0-\$ 3,100

-24% \$ 2,901 - \$10,550
+24% \$ 3,101 - \$11,150

-35% \$10,551 - \$14,450
+35% \$11,151 - \$15,200

-37% Over \$14,450
+37% Over \$15,200

+Note: Consult your tax advisor for AMT rates and exemptions.

 This publication was developed by a third-party publisher and is distributed with the understanding that the publisher and distributor aren't rendering legal, accounting or other professional advice or opinions on specific facts or matters and recommend you consult an attorney, accountant, tax professional, financial advisor or other appropriate industry professional.
-This publication reflects tax law as of Aug.
-25, 2023.
+This publication reflects tax law as of July 31, 2024.
 Some material may be affected by subsequent changes in the laws or in the interpretation of such laws.
-Therefore, the services of a legal or tax advisor should be sought before implementing any ideas contained in this publication. © 2023
+Therefore, the services of a legal or tax advisor should be sought before implementing any ideas contained in this publication. © 2024